kgb1001001/cloudadoptionpatterns/Scalable-Store/Columnar-Store.md

 **How do I store data when I'm often interested in a subset of the columns of all rows?**

 Traditional [Table Stores](Table-Store.md) store data by row.
-Thus, doing a query over any column will require you to do eithe ra linear search, or to use an index to do a hashed search.
+Thus, doing a query over any column will require you to do either a linear search, or to use an index to do a hashed search.
 For most applications, that is fine - the tradeoff between being able to insert and update data quickly vs. a slight increase in query time is acceptable.
 However, many types of analytics applications put a premium on query time, and do not require fast updates or inserts.
 In this case, the row-oriented storage approach of a Table Store is not optimal.

 Therefore,